ODZ-UJF-AV-CR/Paper---Characterisation-of-mixed-radiation-field-by-PIN-diode-detector-on-board-aircraft/README.md

-# Paper---Characterisation-of-mixed-radiation-field-by-PIN-diode-detector-on-board-aircraft
-Scripts making histograms from CANDY detector
+# Scripts making histograms from CANDY detector

+Publication quality graps for the paper

+Paper---Characterisation-of-mixed-radiation-field-by-PIN-diode-detector-on-board-aircraft